JermellB/restagraph/docs/Core_schema.md

 - Attributes: none.
 - Outbound relationships:
     - `/TAGS/Tags` - many:many - Any resourcetype can be tagged.
-    - `/GROUPS/Groups` - many:many - Any resourcetype can be assigned to a group.
     - `/CREATOR/People` - 1:many - All resources are linked to their creator.
 This is the first part of the permissions-management system.